YueLiPicasso/intro_ocaml/MoRe2/README.md

 ## Technical Details

 The migration from MoRe to MoRe2 involves no significant structural change of the code.
 MoRe2 is essentially a paraphrase of MoRe.

+### Unifying lazy and eager types under a sum type

-For instance, in MoRe we have two binders:
+In MoRe we have two binders:
 ```ocaml
 (* MoRe *)
 val Env.bind      : 'a t        -> ('a        -> 'b t) -> 'b t